 Inga-Maria arrived in Northern Ireland at 9.40pm on Wednesday 6th April 1988 when the ferry docked at Larne having left Stranraer more than two and a half hours previously.
 She carried a large blue rucksack on her back and also had a distinctive canvas bag on top of the rucksack.
 The canvas bag was green but also had a lot of prominent red, blue and yellow colouring with stars and circles motifs and the letters ‘USAF’.
 She also carried a green shoulder bag and had a pair of white runners hanging by the laces from her rucksack.

 Inga-Maria was not a hitchhiker.
 According to the results of subsequent police enquiries, at no stage of her travels through Germany, the Netherlands, England and Scotland had she hitch-hiked or taken lifts.
 Her friends and family considered her to be “worldly”, and notwithstanding her adventurous spirit and reckless decision to visit Northern Ireland alone during a vicious internecine guerrilla war, she had always been careful not to get into cars or rely on lifts from strangers.
 During the ferry crossing however, something – or someone – appears to have caused her to change her plans and deviate uncharacteristically from her avoidance of availing of the fabled ‘kindness of strangers’.
 If so, it was to be a decision which would cost her her life.
-She has to have gotten into a vehicle at Larne – there would be no other way for her to have reached Ballypatrick Forest that night, forty miles away and in the opposite direction to her intended destination of Belfast.
-But just who was behind the wheel and who else were accompanying that vehicle is the burning question.
+She has to have gotten into a vehicle at Larne – there was no other way for her to have reached Ballypatrick Forest that night, forty miles away and in the opposite direction to her intended destination of Belfast.

 Chapter 10 – Body’s In Trouble